sujaysavanth/quantisti-options-trading/docs/getting-started.md

 - A POSIX-compatible shell (for helper scripts)

 ## Local Development
-1. Copy `.env.example` to `.env` and populate values when available.
+1. Copy `.env.example` to `.env` and populate values when available, or supply values through the provided environment-specific files.
 2. Build and start the services:
    ```bash
    ./scripts/dev_up.sh